shwestrick/shwestrick.github.io/_drafts/hmm.md

 ---
 layout: post
-title:  "Parallel Functional Programming Demands Task-Local Memory Management"
+title:  "The Challenges Facing Parallel Functional Programming"
 ---

 At CMU, my research has largely been centered around